Probate Registry opening hours are between 9.30am-4.30pm

 1. Administrator’s oath

-You will need to upload a signed and duly witnessed oath.
-Refer to Practice Note 1 of 2022, Rule 30 and notes 1-6 to Form 22 for guidance on the requirements of a duly signed and witnessed oath/affidavit.
+You need to upload to the application a signed and duly witnessed oath.
+Refer to rule 356.4, rule 356.5 and consider rules 356.6 -356.12.
+See also Notes to Form PROB34 for guidance on the requirements of a duly signed and witnessed oath/affidavit.

 Ensure that you have the signed oath accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form

-The original Will and any codicils – (a codicil is an addition to the Will that changes the Will in some way) MUST be marked accordance with Rule 15(a) before being lodged in the Probate Registry.
-See Step 7 for more information about lodging the Will.
+The original Will and any Codicils – (a codicil is an addition to the Will that changes the Will in some way) MUST be marked accordance with rule 356.5 before being lodged in the Probate Registry.
+See Step 7 for more information about lodging the Will and any Codicil(s).

-It is very important that you do not remove any staples or clips holding the Will (and codicils) together.
+It is very important that you do not remove any staples or clips holding the Will and Codicil(s) (if applicable) together.

-When you scan the Will to upload a copy to your grant application DO NOT REMOVE THE STAPLES.
-If the staples or clips have already been removed, do not re-staple or clip the Will.
+When you scan the Will and Codicil(s) (if applicable) to upload a copy to your grant application DO NOT REMOVE THE STAPLES.
+If the staples or clips have already been removed, do not re-staple or clip the Wil and Codicil (if applicable).

-The scanned copy of the Will (and codicil(s)) must be as one document and not separate pages.
+The scanned copy of the Will and any Codicil(s) must be as one document and not separate pages.
 For more information about why this is important, view here.

-Ensure that you have the Will and any codicil accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.
+Ensure that you have the Will and any Codicil(s) accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.

-The death certificate you provide must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded.
+The death certificate uploaded to the application must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded as one document.

 Ensure that you have the death certificate accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.